Long Valley Caldera: Geography

 The caldera has an extensive hydrothermal system.
 Casa Diablo Hot Springs at the base of the resurgent dome hosts a geothermal power plant.
 Hot Creek cuts into part of the resurgent dome and passes through hot springs.
 The warm water of Hot Creek supports many trout, and is used at the Hot Creek Fish Hatchery.
 The creek was closed to swimming in 2006 after geothermal activity in the area increased.
-There are a number of other hot springs in the area, some of which are open to bathers.
+The area has a number of other hot springs, some of which are open to bathers.

 Geology

-Caldera

-The tectonic causes of the Long Valley volcanism are still largely unexplained and are therefore a matter of much ongoing research.
-Long Valley is not above a hotspot, such as those which fuel the Yellowstone Caldera or the volcanoes of Hawaii; nor is it the result of subduction such as that which produces the volcanism of the Cascades.
+The source of volcanism at Long Valley is still an active subject of research and debate.
+Most studies link volcanic activity to regional extension from the Basin and Range Province.
+Intrusions of mantle-derived basalt rise into the deep crust which supplies heat and volatiles that generate and repeatedly recharge a shallow silicic reservoir by partial melting of continental crust.
+Long Valley is not above a hotspot, nor is it the result of subduction as in the Cascades.

-The known volcanic history of the Long Valley Caldera area started a few million years ago when magma began to collect several miles below the surface.
+The known volcanic history of Long Valley Caldera area started a few million years ago when magma began to collect several miles below the surface.
 Volcanic activity became concentrated in the vicinity of the present site of Long Valley Caldera 3.1 to 2.5 million years ago with eruptions of rhyodacite followed by high-silica rhyolite from 2.1 to 0.8 million years ago.
 After some time, a cluster of mostly rhyolitic volcanoes formed in the area.
 All told, about 1500 sqmi were covered by lava.

-All but one of these volcanoes, 1–2 million year old Glass Mountain (made of obsidian), were destroyed by the major (volcanic explosivity index (VEI) 7) eruption of the area 760,000 years ago, which released 600. km3 of material from vents just inside the margin of the caldera.
+All but one of these volcanoes, 1–2-million-year-old Glass Mountain (made of obsidian), were destroyed by the major (VEI-7) eruption of the area 760,000 years ago, which released 600. km3 of material from vents just inside the margin of the caldera.
 (The 1980 Mount St. Helens eruption was a VEI-5 eruption releasing 1.2 km3.)
-About half of this material was ejected in a series of pyroclastic flows of a very hot (1500 F) mixture of noxious gas, pumice, and volcanic ash that covered the surrounding area hundreds of feet deep.
-One lobe of this material moved south into Owens Valley, past present-day Big Pine, California.
+About half of this material was ejected in a series of pyroclastic flows of a very hot (1500 F) mixture of gases, pumice, and volcanic ash that covered the surrounding area hundreds of feet deep.
+One lobe of this material moved south into Owens Valley, past present-day Big Pine.
 Another lobe moved west over the crest of the Sierra Nevada and into the drainage of the San Joaquin River.
 The rest of the pyroclastic material, along with 300 km3 of other matter, was blown as far as 25 mi into the air where winds distributed it as far away as eastern Nebraska and Kansas.

 The eruption initially produced a caldera 2–3 km deep.
 However, much of the ejecta went straight up, fell down, and filled the initial caldera about two-thirds full.